sonechkina/SmithWaterman/README.md

     b. the first nucleotide sequence,<br>
     c. the second nucleotide sequence.<br>

-    As result, returns one optimal alignment between the two input sequences;<br>
+    As result, it returns one optimal alignment between the two input sequences;<br>

 3. documentation of the design and development;
 4. the implementation should work smoothly for sequences of length equals to ~500 nucelotides;